AccurateApplication/Linode-NGINX/README.md

 ### Secrets
-Store secrets in pass, loaded with direnv and variables.tf file.
+Store secrets in pass, loaded with .envrc and variables.tf file.

 ---